shr1911/program-analysis-PLSQL/README.md

 - IDE like Intellij or Eclipse
 - For dependency management Maven needs to be there (apache-maven-3.8.3 used)

-### 2. Run the tainanalyzer for various input code
+### 2. Run the taint analyzer for various input code

 From the above code structure resource folder contains various types examples for PL/SQL stored procedure which has be to ran one after the other to reproduce the evaluations and results.